decenzio/polkadot-nftaa-proposal/README.md

 3. Find the address of the created NFTAA in the event list.
 4. Using the same account as the NFTAA owner, use `proxy_call` to perform actions via the new NFTAA.
 For example, you can call `system remark`.
 5. Change to a random account (one that is not the NFTAA owner) and try step 4 again.
 You should encounter an error.
-6. Transfer the NFTAA (similar to transferring a standard NFT) to a new account.
+6. Transfer the NFTAA via `transfer` (similar to transferring a standard NFT) to a new account.
 Then try step 4 from the old account; you should encounter an error.
 7. Switch to the new owner of the NFTAA and retry step 4.
 This should work without any errors.

 ### Run Automatic Tests